AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        end Store;
     end P;

-This code is not correct, as access types are not part of the SPARK subset.
-In this case, they are really useful though, as, without them, we cannot store arbitrarily long strings into an array.
-The solution here is to use :ada:`SPARK_Mode` to separate parts of the access type from the rest of the code in a fine grained manner.
+This code is not correct: access types are not part of the SPARK subset.
+In this case, they are very useful because without them we can't store arbitrarily long strings in an array.
+One solution here is to use :ada:`SPARK_Mode` to separate parts of the access type from the rest of the code in a fine grained manner.

 Example #7
 ~~~~~~~~~~

-Here is a modified version of the previous example.
-It has been adapted to hide
+Here's a new version of the previous example, which we've modified to hide
 the access type inside the private part of package ``P``, using ``pragma
 SPARK_Mode (Off)`` at the start of the private part.